tomkob9999/percentile_sort/README.md

 | Percentile Sort         | 4                | 193389          | 20.68              |
 | Randomized Quick Sort   | 41               | 199911          | 102.60             |

+As by-product,  a static Van-Edme-Boas-like tree is generated as output.
+The time complexity of matching search is: $T(n) = T(\sqrt{n}) + O(1)$, which leads to: $O(\log \log n)$.
+However, the toy Python implementation seems a little slower for the complexity of constant part despite the fewer search steps.
+It probably is better to use hash table or ordered array output for search.

 ### Pseudocode for `percentile_sort`